-Unit I. Problem of Population Growth in India, Population Policy in India, Family Welfare programme in India: A Review, Programs for reduction of Infant Mortality Rate and Maternal Mortality Rate in Indian populations and achievements (State Wise), Occupational Health Hazards; Problems of urban slums.
+Unit I. Problem of Population Growth in India, Population Policy in India, Family Welfare programme in India: Review of Infant Mortality Rate and Maternal Mortality Rate, Occupational Health Hazards; Problems of urban slums.
 Sarva Siksha Abhiyan, National Rural Health Mission and National Urban Health Mission: Structure, organization and function.

 Unit II.
-Problems of Poverty and Unemployment in India; Problems of Social Discrimination and Inequality in India (Caste & Class), Problems of Universalization of Primary Education, Livelihood and Food Security and Health For All Programmes; Millenium Development Goals and India's position, Bio-Social Problems of STs, SCs and the Minorities; National development Programmes for STs, SCs and the Minorities in India in successive Five Plan Periods.
+Problems of Poverty and Unemployment in India; Problems of Social Discrimination and Inequality in India (Caste & Class), Problems of Universalization of Primary Education, Livelihood and Food Security and Health For All Programmes; Millennium Development Goals, Social Development Goals, and India's position,; National development Programmes for STs, SCs and the Minorities in India in successive Five Plan Periods.